FLAG BANNER

 THE COMMITTEE SAYS:

-Democracy of Fools: The Bush Vision for the Middle-East
+Democracy of Fools: The American Vision for the Middle-East

 Alex Wierbinski, Berkeley, Ca., August 19, 2007